WanderlustRover/AzureSubscriptionAdmin/README.md

-# AzureSubscriptionAdminModule
+# AzureSubscriptionAdmin
-tf module to admin a subscription
+tf  to admin a subscription